Jan Fabre: Visual art

 He wrote his first scripts for theatre between 1976 and 1980 and also did his first solo performances.
 During his 'money-performances', he burned money and wrote the word 'MONEY' with the ashes.
 In 1977, he renamed the street where he lived to "Jan Fabre Street" and fixed a commemorative plaque "Here lives and works Jan Fabre" to the house of his parents, analogous to the commemorative plate on the house of Vincent van Gogh in the same street.
 In 1978 he made drawings with his own blood during the solo performance 'My body, my blood, my landscape'.
 From 1980, Fabre began his career as a stage director and stage designer.
-In 1986 he established the Troubleyn/Jan Fabre theatre company with extensive international operations; its home base is Antwerp, Belgium.

 Fabre became known for his Bic-art (ballpoint drawings).
 In 1980, in 'The Bic-Art Room', he had himself locked up for three days and three nights in a white cube full of objects, drawing with blue "Bic" ballpoint pens as an alternative to "Big" art.
 In 1990 he covered an entire building with ballpoint drawings.

 Fabre also explored relationships between drawing and sculpture creating sculptures in bronze (among them The man who measures the clouds and Searching for Utopia) and with beetles.
 He decorated the ceiling of the Royal Palace in Brussels with one million six hundred thousand jewel-scarab wing cases for his work Heaven of Delight.
 In 2004 he erected Totem, a giant bug stuck on a 70-foot steel needle, on the Ladeuzeplein in Leuven (BE).

-In September 2016 Fabre made an attempt to not break cyclist Eddy Merckx's 1972 hour record at the Tête d'Or Velodrome in Lyon.
-Fabre completed a total of 23km in an hour, compared to Merckx's record of over 49km.
+In September 2016, Fabre made an attempt to not break cyclist Eddy Merckx's 1972 hour record at the Tête d'Or Velodrome in Lyon.
+Fabre completed a total of 23 km in an hour, compared to Merckx's record of over 49 km.
 Merckx, fellow cyclist Raymond Poulidor, and veteran cycling commentator Daniel Mangeas commentated the event, which was performed as the opening of his "Stigmata" retrospective exhibition organised by the Musée d'art contemporain de Lyon.
 Fabre described the attempt as "how to remain a dwarf in the land of giants".